Day 4 in the Home Nations series is always a bit hectic with two rounds to complete.

 The last 32 round went essentially the way most would have expected, with one massive exception: Li Hang beat Neil Robertson by 4-0, Neil making a telling impact in just one frame, the second, where he scored 52 points.
 There is no Worldsnooker report on this round.

 The last 16 round saw both Eden Sharav and Peter Ebdon progress further.
-It’s Eden first quarter final in a ranking event today.
+It’s Eden’s first quarter-final in a ranking event today.
 Eden beat Ali Carter to get there and that’s a serious scalp.

 The Mark Selby v Hamza Akbar match was a complete mismatch.
 Selby, being World n°1 has the right to be on television, but it didn’t make for good viewing.